jeethridge/jeethridge.github.io/_posts/2014-12-29-hello-world.md

 > Hello World!

-This github.io page was created using poole.
+*This github.io page was created using poole.
-It's an immensely useful tool and one we encourage you to use here with Hyde.
+It's an immensely useful tool and you should check it out.
-Find out more by [visiting the project on GitHub](https://github.com/mojombo/jekyll).
+Find out more by [visiting the project on GitHub](https://github.com/mojombo/jekyll).*